-INFOCOIN: A New Information Platform, Innovation In The World Of Advertising
+Infocoin: A New Information Platform, Innovation In The World Of Advertising

 INFOCOIN was born out of two key premises that have significantly impacted the advertising landscape.
 Firstly, the enforcement of the EU Data Protection Law led to restrictions for the use of personal data for targeted advertising.
 Secondly, the growth of apathy towards untargeted and irrelevant advertising has threatened the effectiveness of traditional advertising methods.

-The essence of INFOCOIN lies in providing an effective solution in the advertising tools market .
+The essence of INFOCOIN lies in providing of an effective solution in the advertising tools market.
 It not only ensures control over ad views but also contributes to fostering user loyalty towards commercial content.

 The INFOCOIN team is currently in the SEED stage and is developing an innovative platform that guarantees a 100% view for short video clips.
 Advanced technologies such as FaceID and captcha are employed to ensure high-quality user authentication.
 INFOCOIN offers short video clips for both commercial audiences and free access.